ashlynnpai/journal/_pages/courses.md

 <br/>
 <br/>

-These are courses where I completed enough requirements to get a passing grade as defined by the instructor of the course (usually 60-80%), whether or not I got a certificate.
+This is a list courses where I completed enough requirements to get a passing grade as defined by the instructor of the course (usually 60-80%), whether or not I got a certificate.
+In some courses a certificate was not offered, but in most cases I didn't pay for a certificate due to the large number of courses I take.
 Free certificates were phased out by Coursera and edx in 2016.
 <br/>

 :heavy_check_mark: Verified Certificate